-: An area of approximately 20 acres directly to the east of Big Pine that is poorly vegetated as a result of pre-project activities and activities which are not a part of the project will be evaluated as a potential enhancement/mitigation project.
+Mitigation Measure: An area of approximately 20 acres directly to the east of Big Pine that is poorly vegetated as a result of pre-project activities and activities which are not a part of the project will be evaluated as a potential enhancement/mitigation project.
 If, in planning this project, it is determined that it is not feasible to permanently irrigate this area, a revegetation program will be implemented.

-Mitigation Goals/ Strategies/Actions: To establish a cultivated crop.
+: To establish a cultivated crop.
 If irrigation is not feasible, the goal will be to revegetate the site with species found in the surrounding area.

-Project Status/

-Effectiveness: The site was fenced in 2007 to eliminate disturbances and encourage natural revegetation.
+The site was fenced in 2007 to eliminate disturbances and encourage natural revegetation.
 If this area does not revegetate naturally, it will be included with LADWP's ongoing revegetation efforts.
 In February 2014 LADWP crews seeded approximately 3.2 acres of this area with a native seed mix, in conjunction with the adjacent BGP160 parcel.
 The seeding was scheduled during a storm event and the areas seeded received around 1.35" of rain during and directly after seeding.

-Mitigation Plan Vec. if implemented

-Required/Status: res, il implementea.
+Required/Status: Yes, if implemented.